-The Calandra Institute is proud to feature two Italian Americans who are proving their profound capacity to lead our state and country during the 2020 coronavirus pandemic.
+The Calandra Institute is proud to feature two Italian Americans who are leading our state and country during the 2020 coronavirus pandemic.
 We recognize Doctor Anthony Fauci and Governor Andrew Cuomo as they guide the government and health of our society in this unprecedented time.